About

 He replaced expensive legacy phones with VoIP, configured call routing, cut costs significantly.
 Built RAID arrays and backup servers.
 Set up a proxy server with caching that sped up internet for the entire building.
 Found a way to do bulk color printing at about a tenth of the previous per-page cost, which made thousands of pages of in-house marketing material production viable for the first time.

-On the commerce side: the retail store's products were getting undercut online.
-Retail pricing couldn't be discounted without confusing in-store customers.
+On the commerce side: the retail store's products were getting undercut online, and discounting retail prices would have confused in-store customers.
 Shane created a separate brand to sell the same products at competitive prices through a different online channel.
-Online sales took off.
-Retail pricing stayed intact.
-No customer complaints about price discrepancy.
-That's a business strategy decision, not a technical one.
+Online sales took off, retail pricing stayed intact, and no customer flagged the price discrepancy.

 He migrated e-commerce platforms from Miva Merchant to Magento 2.
 Built new storefronts.
 Interfaced with Chinese suppliers for branded imports.
 Built an automated PDF system where one template change regenerated hundreds of customized marketing documents for reseller clients.
 Made hiring and firing recommendations.
 Every decision was evaluated on cost and output.